 This makes sense, because Kiryas Joel, another Satmar-dominant community, built something similar.
 There, it is still in use.
 The purpose was mostly for Shabbes, when we were not allowed to use phones.
 If you needed a gentile to do something for you, there was the police booth.

 But the story I heard about the Williamsburg booth is that it was built during a very different era in city history.
 From the 1960s to the 1990s, Williamsburg was in steep decline.
-Its East River edge, which looks out to Williamsburg and had once been bustling with factories and smoke, including the famous Domino Sugar Factory, was in steep decline.
+Its East River edge, which looks out to Manhattan and had once been bustling with factories and smoke, including the famous Domino Sugar Factory, was in steep decline.
 Most businesses were taking their jobs elsewhere.
 Factories like my father’s sock factory were no longer profitable and closed down.
 As the good jobs diminished, crime rates rose.
 The large Hispanic population that had settled there for the many jobs was now in crisis.
 There were shootings, drugs, theft.

 There is an excellent 1984 documentary that captures the Williamsburg neighborhood during this period.
 It’s called Los Sures, which is what the Latinos called “The South side” of Williamsburg.